Russian internet group Yandex lifts 2019 revenue forecast, but shares fall

 Yandex N.V., the parent company of Yandex Group, is registered in the Netherlands.
 Chief Executive Arkady Volozh, who holds 48.41% of the voting rights in the company, holds a number of passports, including a Russian one.

-Reporting by Nadezhda Tsydenova and Alexander Marrow; Editing by Katya Golubkova and Jan Harvey
+$1 = 63.8400 roubles Reporting by Nadezhda Tsydenova and Alexander Marrow Editing by Katya Golubkova and Jan Harvey